universal-ctags/ctags/docs/tracking.rst

    <67> Objective C language parser

-	* This is the implementation is we have in fishman tree.
+	* This is the implementation is we have in exuberant tree.

    <65> absoluteFilename uses strcpy on overlapping strings